How to Apply

 - Experience in a research-focused university setting

-- Knowledge of the principles, practices, techniques, technology and standards of digital media production
+- Knowledge of the principles, practices, techniques, technology and standards of digital media production for global audiences

 - Pedagogical knowledge of online and hybrid teaching, including instructional design theory and blended delivery